CASFRI/CASFRI/docs/specifications/README.md

-### layer
+### LAYER

-Layer is an attribute related to stand structure that identifies which layer is being referred to in a multi-layered stand.
+LAYER is an attribute related to stand structure that identifies which layer is being referred to in a multi-layered stand.
 The layer identification creates a link between each polygon attribute and the corresponding layer.
 Layer 1 will always be the top (uppermost) layer in the stand sequentially followed by Layer 2 and so on.
 The maximum number of layers recognized is nine.
 The uppermost layer may also be a veteran (V) layer.
 A veteran layer refers to a treed layer with a crown closure of 1 to 5 percent and must occur with at least one other layer; it typically includes the oldest trees in a stand.

 | layer                                                        | values   |
 | :----------------------------------------------------------- | :------- |